y1chu/2D-Fight-/README.md

 https://pimen.itch.io/pixel-battle-effects/download/eyJleHBpcmVzIjoxNjkwOTA3OTAwLCJpZCI6NTc0MDM0fQ%3d%3d.l7dm9ThBC1vN9zA9ySnCIthrA9A%3d

-The Chronicles of Destiny is a product of [Game Studio Name].
-All characters, storyline, and artwork are the intellectual property of [Game Studio Name].
+The Chronicles of Destiny is a product of me.
+All characters, storyline, and artwork are the intellectual property of me.
 Any unauthorized use, reproduction, or distribution of this game's content is strictly prohibited.

-For support, inquiries, or feedback, please contact [support@example.com](mailto:support@example.com).
+For support, inquiries, or feedback, please contact [y1chu@ucsd.edu](mailto:y1chu@ucsd.edu).

 © 2023 Ingrid Chu.
 All rights reserved.